Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 There are hundreds of great attractions to visit in Surrey, all guaranteed to offer a fantastic day out for everyone to enjoy.

-Discover the county's rich heritage and history with a visit to one of our monuments or museums, castles or country estates, each offering a unique glimpse of life in Surrey over the years.
-Surrey has been the play ground of Kings for centuries and so we have our fair share of castles like Guildford, Farnham and Reigate to explore, as well as the famous, historic Hampton Court Palace, in Richmond.
+Discover the county's rich heritage and history with a visit to one of our monuments or museums, castles or historic houses, each offering a unique glimpse of life in Surrey over the years.
+Surrey has been the play ground of Kings for centuries and so we have our fair share of castles like Guildford, Farnham and Reigate to explore, as well as the famous, historic Hampton Court Palace.
 We have a wide variety of museums from small charitable establishments like Shere Museum showcasing rural Surrey life, to Godalming Museum, with an impressive collection from Gertrude Jekyll, the famous Edwardian gardener through to the extensive collections held by the County archives at the Surrey History Centre in Woking.

-Other internationally famous monuments include the ancient site of the signing of the Magna Carta- the document that ended the absolute rules of kings and forms the basis of the American constitution.
-Also, at this interesting river setting near Windsor Castle (just over the border in Berkshire) is an acre of land given to the American people with a large monument to mark the huge respect Britain had for American President John F Kennedy.
+Other internationally famous monuments include the ancient site of the sealing of the Magna Carta- the document that ended the absolute rules of kings and forms the basis of the American constitution.
+Also, at this interesting river setting is an acre of land given to the American people with a large monument to mark the huge respect Britain had for American President John F Kennedy.

 Learn more about the great authors, artists and sculptors who, inspired by their time in Surrey, created masterpieces that continue to inspire future generations.
 One of the best little gems in Surrey is the wonderful artists village created by Victorian artists and Emily Watts, who developed an incredible complex of Arts and Crafts buildings that house, the workshops of GF Watts and also the communal potteries that his wife developed.
 Today it is once again a thriving artist’s village, that is well worth a visit, complete with a lovely cafe and gift shop.